-Simply put, Maven is a command-line tool for building Java applications.
+Simply put, Maven is a command-line tool for building and managing any Java-based project.

-The Maven project provides a simple ZIP file containing a precompiled version of Maven for your convenience.
+The Maven Project provides a simple ZIP file containing a precompiled version of Maven for our convenience.
 There is no installer.
-It's up to you to set up your prerequisites and environment to run Maven.
+It's up to us to set up our prerequisites and environment to run Maven.

-The installation of Apache Maven is a simple process of extracting the archive and adding the bin folder with the mvn command to the PATH.
+The installation of Apache Maven is a simple process of extracting the archive followed by configuring the maven such that the mvn executable is available in the OS classpath.

-Once Java is installed, you must ensure that the commands from the Java JDK are in your PATH environment variable.
+Once Java is installed, we need to ensure that the commands from the Java JDK are in our PATH environment variable.
 Running, for example:

 must display the right version number.